 NOTE: State and federal laws change frequently and the following information may not reflect recent changes in the laws.
 For current tax or legal advice, please consult with an accountant or an attorney since the information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.

 The main benefit of a Qualified Personal Residence Trust, or QPRT for short, is the removal of the value of a primary or secondary residence from your estate at a reduced gift tax value.
 This, in turn, will remove the value of the property from your estate for estate tax purposes.
-But before you can really understand how a QPRT really works, you'll first need to understand what a QPRT is and what happens during each phase of the trust: What is a Qualified Personal Residence Trust?
+But before you can understand how a QPRT works to reduce your taxable estate, you'll first need to understand what a QPRT is and what happens during each phase of this type of advanced trust: What is a Qualified Personal Residence Trust?

 Once you understand the different phases and terms associated with a QPRT, you will be ready to understand its benefits.

 Calculating the Value of the Gift into a QPRT